 Evaluations of teaching are solicited from students in each class near its end.
-The requisite forms are provided by the Office of Academic Affairs along with instructions for administering them and returning them to the appropriate office.
+The requisite forms are provided by the Deans office along with instructions for administering them and returning them to the appropriate office.
 Faculty members are not allowed to see the results of student evaluations until they have submitted all course grades.